 With the economy and cost of living crisis as it is, we understand that companies need to save every penny they can.
 One of the main features that Oracle provides to save money is the opportunity to finance your license cost.
 The standard is to pay a year upfront, but they offer the chance to split the cost and pay monthly, with 0% interest.

-In addition to this, we would like to offer you some more money saving tips that we have picked up through our extensive experience of NetSuite licensing and implementations!
+In addition to this, here are some more money saving tips that we have picked up through our extensive experience of NetSuite licensing and implementations.

 Working with a NetSuite Solution Provider